Excitations of a two-dimensional supersolid: Planar dipolar BEC

-where $A=|\mathbf{a}_1\times\mathbf{a}_2|$ is the area of the unit cell.
-To determine the ground state for $\mathbf{v}=\mathbf{0}$ we minimize the energy density $\mathcal{E}\equiv E/A$ by finding the optimal wavefunction and unit cell parameters.
-For the purpose of computing the elastic parameters we are also interested in small changes in the parameters $\{\rho,\mathbf{a}_1,\mathbf{a}_2,\mathbf{v}\}$ from the values for the ground state.
+with respect to the unit cell parameters $\{\mathbf{a}_1,\mathbf{a}_2\}$.
+For the purpose of computing the elastic parameters, we are also interested in small changes in the parameters $\{\rho,\mathbf{a}_1,\mathbf{a}_2,\mathbf{v}\}$ (i.e.~to make finite difference derivatives) from the ground state values.
 In this case the energy density is minimised with respect to $\psi$, but with the other parameters specified.